 A 220-volt circuit electric heater works well.
 Small gas or oil heaters designed to be installed through a masonry wall are also effective.
 There are also solar heaters designed specifically for greenhouses.

-Radiant heat lamps hung over plants combined with soil heating cables under plants will keep most plants warm enough.
+Radiant heat lamps hung over plants combined with soil heating cables under beds will keep most plants warm enough.
 Be sure the greenhouse is vented and that whatever heating system you have has an automatic shut-off.

 Ventilation.
 Plants can get too hot even during cold or cool weather, so good greenhouse ventilation is crucial.
 Vents can be hand cranked, but you’ll need to monitor temperatures closely.
 There are electric and temperature-sensitive hydraulic vents that automatically open and close.